 This involves injecting a fluorescent dye into the septic system.
 If the dye shows up on the surface of the ground above the drainfield, the septic system is failing.

-You should also ask for an “open pit test.”
+You should ask for an “open pit inspection.”

+This can only be performed by a septic company who is registered in your county.
 This test involves pumping out the tank and removing the dirt that covers the top of the tank and distribution line.
-Mirrors or video cameras are then lowered into the tank so that it can be thoroughly inspected.
+Mirrors or sometimes cameras are then lowered into the tank so that it can be thoroughly inspected.

 And be sure to discuss your water usage needs to determine if the system is up to the task.